simeononsecurity/simeononsecurity.ch/content/articles/onerep-data-removal-privacy-service/index.en.md

 ## **Government Regulations and Data Privacy**

-Several government regulations aim to protect data privacy and empower individuals to control their personal information.
+Several government regulations aim to protect data privacy and help individuals to control their personal information.
 Some of the notable ones include:

 - [**General Data Protection Regulation (GDPR):**](https://gdpr.eu/) Enforced by the European Union, GDPR grants individuals more control over their personal data and requires organizations to handle data more responsibly.